List of Superman & Lois characters: Bruno Mannheim

 In season four, Lois visits Bruno Mannheim at Stryker's Prison.
 While pleased that the doctors at his hospital have completely treated Lois, Bruno did state that he should have left Luthor in prison and even mentioned that some of his former associates are dead as Luthor does not leave loose ends behind.
 After hearing that his former associate Cheryl Kimble might have fallen victim, Bruno agrees to help Lois in whatever way possible when she mentions that Luthor might go after his surviving family.
 As Lois leaves, Bruno has Lois tell Superman his congratulations on returning from the dead.
-One year later following Lex's defeat, Bruno has now become the more dominant prisoner in Stryker's Island.
-While gloating to Lex, Bruno makes plans to make a chair out of him.
-Bruno would later be visited by Lois and Clark and accept an unknown deal from them.